 - For Linux servers, Veeam Data Movers can be persistent or non-persistent:

 - Non-persistent Veeam Data Mover is uploaded and removed each time Veeam Backup & Replication addresses a server.

 - For Veeam Data Mover to be persistent, you must specify an account with root or equivalent to root permissions when adding a Linux server.
 Persistent Veeam Data Movers are required for hardened repositories and backup proxies.
 For other backup infrastructure components based on Linux servers, Veeam Data Movers can be persistent or non-persistent.

 If you do not want to provide root or equivalent to root permissions, specify an account with non-root permissions.
 In this case, Veeam Data Movers will be non-persistent.
 Veeam Backup & Replication will upload and start Veeam Data Movers through the SSH connection when Veeam Backup & Replication addresses the server.

-In Veeam Backup & Replication version 11a (build 220.127.116.111), persistent Veeam Data Movers are required for Linux servers with the VMware backup proxy role assigned.
-When you upgrade to version 11a, Veeam Backup & Replication automatically updates all Linux backup proxies and installs Veeam Data Movers on them.
+Persistent Veeam Data Movers are required for Linux servers with the backup proxy role assigned.
+When you upgrade from version 10 to version 12, Veeam Backup & Replication automatically updates all Linux backup proxies and installs Veeam Data Movers on them.
 Veeam Backup & Replication does not automatically update Linux servers that have other roles.
 If you want to install Veeam Data Movers on such servers, open the Edit Linux Server wizard for the necessary server and click Finish.